Menu

 Entry requirements (minimum)

-• four National 4s, or equivalent, including Maths and a science or a technical subject
+• Four National 4s, or equivalent, including Maths and a science or a technical subject

 • If English is not your first language, then a level 6 ESOL qualification is required, due to the technical demands of the subject.

-• we will consider your application if you have relevant experience but no formal qualifications
+• We will consider your application if you have relevant experience but no formal qualifications

 If you do not meet the entry criteria for your chosen course, you may be offered an alternative course in the same subject area.